Is it worth adding hyaluronic acid to your skin care routine?

 Hyaluronic acid increases the moisture level in the skin without adding oil.
 By itself, hyaluronic acid is not a greasy-feeling ingredient.
 It is quite light, so it can be added to non-greasy products (face cream, body and face creams) that feel great on oily skin.

-Skin protectant Some research suggests that hyaluronic acid may have antioxidant and anti-inflammatory properties, even when used only on the skin.
+Skin protectant.
+Some research suggests that hyaluronic acid may have antioxidant and anti-inflammatory properties, even when applied only to the skin.
 Hyaluronic acid can promote skin regeneration and help it heal.
 For this reason, moisturizers (face cream, body and face creams) containing hyaluronic acid are often recommended after chemical peels or laser treatments.

 Rejuvenates the face